 Part of this project grew out of the PhD thesis of the first author.
 He thanks Noam Elkies for his extensive guidance and for many helpful conversations.
-The authors also thank him for carefully reading a draft of this paper.
-An AMS-Simons travel grant made research visits between Lausanne and New Haven for this project possible.
-The second author is grateful for the financial support of the Swiss National Science Foundation.
+The authors also thank him for carefully reading a draft of this paper and the anonymous referee for helpful comments.

 \cprime{$'$}